 • Real Estate

-A top-notch real estate school will help you fulfill your education requirements.
-We recommend you take your courses through The CE Shop because they offer both the required 270 hours of qualifying education classes and continuing education courses in one bundle.
+But if you don’t want to go the college route, you can choose a state-approved real estate school to help you fulfill your education requirements.
+We recommend you take your courses through The CE Shop because they offer both the required 270 hours of qualifying education classes and continuing education courses.

 Once you have the necessary experience and education, you’ll be ready to file your broker application with the TREC.
-The form isn’t long and simply asks you to provide your personal information and answer questions about your legal history.
+To access the form, simply log into your TREC account.
+You’ll need to provide your personal information, answer questions about your legal history, and submit proof that you completed the education and experience requirements.
+Applicants must also pay a $235 fee.

 Related Article